 8. Unlike most cats, which kill their prey by grabbing the throat and suffocating it, the jaguar kills by piercing its prey’s skull or neck with one swift bite – demonstrating the amazing strength of its powerful jaws and impressive teeth.
 In fact, a jaguar’s bite is twice as strong as a lion and it can crush heavy bones in large prey easily.

-10. Our favorite fact by far is that jaguars are apparently obsessed (pardon the pun) with Calkin Klein's Obsession for Men cologne.
+10. Jaguars are apparently obsessed (pardon the pun) with Calvin Klein’s Obsession for Men cologne.
 The reason?
-Apparently a chemical ingredient called civetone.
+Apparently it is due to a chemical ingredient called civetone.
 Derived from the scent glands of civets (nocturnal cats native to the Asian and African tropics), this chemical is thought to resemble a territorial marking to the jaguar, causing them to respond by rubbing their own scent on it.
-So be careful what cologne you choose to wear in the jungle!
+So be careful what cologne you choose to wear on your Amazon vacation!